star star star star star

 Management

 All patients with suspect splenic injury should be assessed, resuscitated, and treated according to ATLS principles.
-Patients who are haemodynamically unstable* or with a grade 5 injury (a shattered spleen or major hilar vascular injury) need urgent laparotomy.
+Patients who are haemodynamically unstable* or with a grade 5 injury (a shattered spleen or major hilar vascular injury) need urgent laparotomy and splenectomy.

-Haemodynamically stable patients with grade 1–3 injuries without active extravasation can be treated conservatively.
-They should be resuscitated using the principle of permissive hypotension, admitted to a high dependency area for observation, and have serial abdominal examinations for any evidence of deterioration.
-The patient should be placed on strict bed rest and have a repeat CT scan at 1-week post-injury.
+Haemodynamically stable patients with grade 1–3 injuries without active extravasation can be considered for conservative treatment.
+They should be resuscitated using the principle of permissive hypotension, admitted to a high dependency area for observation, and have serial abdominal examinations for any evidence of deterioration, with a low threshold for repeat imaging

 Figure 4 – A ruptured spleen, following a laparotomy with splenectomy